Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 normally distributed and do not exhibit significant skewness.
-(Although many economic parameters such as income and GDP indeed exhibit right-skewed distributions&#x2014;hence the popularity of the log transformation&#x2014;we found that our particular variables of interest do not.)
+(Although many economic parameters such as income and GDP indeed exhibit right-skewed distributions&#x2014;hence the popularity of the log transformation&#x2014;we find that our particular variables of interest do not.)

-Finally, we also estimate tax base elasticity by [TODO: Elaborate]
+Finally, we also approximate tax base elasticity by multiplying the coefficient on *PolExpCapita* by the average *TaxBaseCapita* for each municipality, subsequently performing some basic algebraic manipulations.
+This allows us to obtain a rough estimate of how sensitive taxable income and property in a municipality is to tax hikes given increases in PPSA bils, providing key insight into potential policy changes to the current New Brunswick policing system.

 We now turn to describing our instrument-free CRE and FE analyses, then proceed to more thoroughly delineate our final FE-2SLS regression model.